Elysium-Labs-EU/theia/README.md

 ## Requirements

+- Linux with systemd
-- Go 1.16+
+- Go 1.21+ (for building from source)
 - nginx with standard access log format
-- Read access to nginx logs (typically requires sudo)
+- Root/sudo access (for nginx log access)

 ## Limitations